cyh2233/isetcam_codex/python/README.md

 # Install the dependencies
 pip install -r requirements.txt

-# Install the package in editable mode
+# Install the package in editable mode (installs the requirements as well)
 pip install -e .
 ```